 East Lansing, Mich. – It's time for another episode of The State of Spartan Nation with deputy editor McLain Moberg.

-Today, he is joined by publisher Hondo S. Carpenter Sr. to discuss what's next for Michigan State basketball.
+Today, he is joined by publisher Hondo S. Carpenter Sr. to discuss Michigan State basketball.

 Please make sure you tell us your thoughts when you like our Facebook Page WHEN YOU CLICK RIGHT HERE.

-Want the latest breaking MSU news delivered straight to your email for FREE?
-Sign up for the DAILY Spartan Nation newsletter when you CLICK THE MAGAZINE ICON at the top left of the page or the FOLLOW button back on the main page.
-Don't miss any of the latest up to the second updates on Michigan State Sports when you follow on Twitter @HondoCarpenter @McLainGrant1
+Do you want the latest and breaking Michigan State news delivered straight to your email for FREE?
+Then please sign up for the DAILY Spartan Nation newsletter when you CLICK THE MAGAZINE ICON at the top left of the page or the FOLLOW button back on the main page.
+Don't miss any of the latest up to the second updates on Michigan State Sports when you follow us on Twitter @HondoCarpenter @McLainGrant1